bakkiyaraj0530/FE-TASK/README.md

-# Getting Started with Create React App to list the tickets - FE TASK
+# React application to list the tickets of existing products - FE TASK

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).